How Investors Earn Income from Investing in ETFs

 That is, if you own a stock ETF that focuses on high-dividend stocks, you are hoping to make money from a combination of capital gains (an increase in the price of the stocks your ETF owns) and dividends paid out by those same stocks.

 Likewise, if you own a bond fund ETF, you hope to make money from interest income.
 If you own a real estate ETF, you hope to make money from the underlying rents, capital gains on property sales, and service income generated by the apartments, hotels, office buildings, or other real estate owned by the REITs in which the ETF has made an investment.

 The Same Keys for Making Money in Mutual Funds Hold True for ETF Investing

-In the article Making Money from Mutual Fund Investing, you learned that all else equal and from a broad, academic point of view, there are three keys that might help you increase your returns over time.
+Similar to mutual funds, there are three keys that might help you increase your returns from ETF investing over time.
 These three things hold true when you are attempting to make money with ETFs: